What’s the difference between 5.56mm NATO and .223 Remington, anyhow? The rounds are supposed to be interchangeable…kinda, sorta, maybe…right?

-NATO, you see, develops standardized loads so that any member nation has specifications they make a round to.
+NATO, you see, develops standardized loads so that any member nation has specifications for making the ammunition.
 As a result, a NATO round is a NATO round is a NATO round.

 By contrast, .223 Remington tends to produce lower chamber pressures between 52,000 and 55,000 psi, going by SAAMI specs.
 Therefore, 5.56mm NATO ammo isn’t safe for use in a rifle chambered for .223 Remington, but .223 is OK in 5.56.
 Thus, powder charge is the main difference between 5.56 vs .223 cartridges.